Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 - GitHub was used to store the project code after pushing it from Git.
 - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud, and was used to deploy the live project.
 - The Code Institute Python Essentials Template on GitHub was used to develop this project.
-- https://www.asciiart.eu/electronics/calculators - I got the image of a calculator from this site.
-I modified it slightly to show correctly in the terminal.
+- https://www.asciiart.eu/electronics/calculators - I got the image of a calculator from the ASCII Art Archive.
+I modified it slightly so it would show correctly in the terminal.
 - Google sheets - Used to store the user data and also the price list.
-- Pandas - I used Pandas for manipulation the data from the google sheet.
+- Pandas - I used Pandas for manipulating the data from the google sheet.
 - Colorama https://pypi.org/project/colorama/  - I used Colorama specifically for the input fields as I was getting an error when trying to use the RICH API for the input.
-- https://realpython.com/python-exceptions/ - I referenced this site for my exception handling.
-- https://peps.python.org/pep-0008/ - I referenced PEP8 to confirm my styling was correct.
 - https://github.com/Textualize/rich - I used rich to add colour to text and also for positioning of the calculator image.
 I also used the Rich api for generating the tables in the app.
 - Time api -I used this API to have the app pause at times so the user can read any messages being displayed.